service-mesh-performance/service-mesh-performance/CONTRIBUTING-gitflow.md

 git checkout master
 git merge upstream/master
 ```
 If there are no unique commits on the local master branch, git will simply perform a fast-forward.
-However, if you have been making changes on master (in the vast majority of cases you probably shouldn't be - see the next section, you may have to deal with conflicts.
+However, if you have been making changes on master (in the vast majority of cases you probably shouldn't be - see the next section, you may have to deal with conflicts).
 When doing so, be careful to respect the changes made upstream.

 Now, your local master branch is up-to-date with everything modified upstream.